Thoughtseize1/PhotoShareHub/README.md

 ## Information for Developers

-Our project you can find at [https://github.com/NightSpring1/InstaLike_PhotoSharing/](https://github.com/NightSpring1/InstaLike_PhotoSharing/).
+Original project with all history of commits you can find here -> [https://github.com/NightSpring1/InstaLike_PhotoSharing/](https://github.com/NightSpring1/InstaLike_PhotoSharing/).
 The documentation may be useful to other developers who can use it to develop our project.

 ## License